Dynamic Sparse Training for Deep Reinforcement Learning: Experiments and Results

 \section{Experiments and Results}

-In this section, we investigate the effectiveness of our proposed dynamic sparse training approach for the deep reinforcement learning paradigm.
-We compare our proposed DS-TD3 algorithm with the typical training of the TD3 algorithm using dense neural networks.
-We also add another baseline, named \enquote{Static-TD3}, in which the networks are initialized by random sparse topologies and these topologies are kept fixed during the training.
-We analyze the learning speed of each algorithm and the final performance (e.g. average return).
-We also assess the training cost in terms of the required memory and the floating-point operations (FLOPs).
+In this section, we assess the efficiency of our proposed dynamic sparse training approach for the DRL paradigm and compare it to state-of-the-art algorithms.
+Experimental settings are provided in Appendix \ref{appendix:Experimental_Details}.

+\textbf{Baselines.} We compare our proposed DS-TD3 against the following baselines: (1) \textit{TD3}~\cite{fujimoto2018addressing}, the original TD3 where dense networks are used for actor and critic models, (2) \textit{Static-TD3}, a variant of TD3 where the actor and critic models are initialized with sparse neural networks which are kept fixed during training (i.e., there is no topological optimization), and (3) \textit{SAC}~\cite{haarnoja2018softapp}, a popular off-policy algorithm in which the policy is trained to maximize a trade-off between expected return and entropy which results in policies that explore better.

-We performed our experiments on MuJoCo continuous control tasks \cite{todorov2012mujoco}, interfaced through OpenAI Gym \cite{brockman2016openai}.
-We measure the performance of our proposed approach on five challenging environments (HalfCheetah-v3, Hopper-v3, Walker2d-v3, Ant-v3, and Humanoid-v3).
+\textbf{Benchmarks.} We performed our experiments on MuJoCo continuous control tasks, interfaced through OpenAI Gym.
+We evaluate our proposed approach on five challenging environments (HalfCheetah-v3, Hopper-v3, Walker2d-v3, Ant-v3, and Humanoid-v3).